 Teacher Training Fellowship

-A fellowship covering the full cost of the Belmont Day program tuition ($6,000) will be awarded to an associate teacher of color who demonstrates excellence and a strong commitment to working in the classroom.
-To apply for the fellowship, contact Heather Woodcock, director of the Associate Teacher Program.
+Develop your passion for learning and leading.
+The Teacher Training Fellowship covers the full cost of the Belmont Day School portion of the program.
+This $6,000 fellowship will be awarded to an associate teacher of color who demonstrates excellence and a strong commitment to working in the classroom.
+To learn more about the Fellowship and the steps to apply, contact Anthea Lavergne.

 Special Opportunity for Lesley Graduates